Medicare plans in Idaho provide health insurance for people age 65 and older and for some people under age 65 who meet certain medical qualifications.

 - outpatient medical care

 - preventive care, such as screenings and annual wellness visits

 - lab tests and imaging, such as X-rays

-Medicare Advantage (Part C) plans are available through private insurance carriers who bundle parts A and B, and often Part D benefits and additional types of coverage.
+Medicare Advantage (Part C) plans are available through private insurance carriers who bundle parts A and B, and often prescription drug benefits and additional types of coverage, such as:

 - Aetna Medicare

 - Regence BlueCross BlueShield of Idaho